 Then, build the nimped binary:

-After a successful build, install the binary to the system:
+After a successful build, you can install the binary to the system:

 I point these out because these are probably the ones you'll most want to change.